MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 **Troubleshooting steps**

-Confirm with customer in Assigned Access configuration XML that GUID of AAD group of which signed-in user is a member of is used and not the GUID of the AAD user.Confirm with customer that in Intune portal that AAD user is indeed shown as member of targeted AAD group.
+- Confirm in Assigned Access configuration XML that GUID of AAD group of which signed-in user is a member of is used and not the GUID of the AAD user.
+- Confirm that in Intune portal that AAD user is indeed shown as member of targeted AAD group.